Orientation - Frequently Asked Questions

 Why is there a separate program for parents/families?

 This is an exciting time not only for the student, but the family as well.
 Families who actively involve themselves in the orientation process gain a better understanding of college life and what is expected of them and their student.
 This is important because matching the expectations that families, students and colleges/universities have regarding one another is known to be a major factor in success and happiness during the college years.
-Held in conjunction with the student program, our parent/family program is designed to describe the many services, facilities and programs offered at FSU.
+Held in conjunction with the student program, our parent/family program is designed to describe the many services, facilities and programs offered at Fairmont State.
 It also provides contact time with important offices such as Financial Aid, Student Accounts and Residence Life.
 There is no charge for the program and food will be provided for all.

 As a parent, why am I not with my student during the Academic Advising/Class Scheduling session?